-The scholastic standing of the students is determined by a system of grading, the scale of which is from I to IO.
-A student who makes a grade of seven or over in a department for the year or the part of the year in which the studies of the department are pursued, is passed.
+The scholastic standing of the students is determined by a system of grading, the scale of which is from 1 to 10 A student who makes a grade of seven or over in a department for the year are pursued, is is passed.
 The general average of a student is found by adding the grades for the year in each department and dividing by the number of departments.

 These grades are recorded on the College books, but not reported.
 The scholastic standing of students is reported by letters.
-Those making an average between 9.5 and 10 are reported, "A;" those between 9 and 9.5, "B;" those between 8 and 9, "C;" those between 7 and 8, "D;" those below 7, "E" and are not passed.
+Those making an average between 9.5 and 10 are reported, "A"; those between 9 and 9.5, "B"; those between 8 and 9, "C"; those between 7 and 8, "D"; those below 7, "E" and are not passed.

-Students who obtain on all the regular studies in any department an average under 7 and over 5, may, at the discretion of the Faculty and with the consent of the professor in charge of the department, be continued with their class, but with the distinct understanding that they cannot be graduated unless they make up the deficiency.
+Students who obtain on all the regular studies in any department an average under 7 and over 5, may, at the discretion of the Faculty and with the consent of the Professor in charge of the department, be continued with their class, but with the distinct understanding that they cannot be graduated unless they make up the deficiency.